Zarouclov/StellarFixes/README.txt

 	-purge, same reasons.
 		(except for pacifists and fanatic xenophiles)

--fix the bug that allows the unbidden to survive a SUPERNOVAE cuz why not
+-fixes the bug that allows the unbidden to survive a SUPERNOVAE cuz why not